david-a-jetter/EventualPy/readme.md

 # Future Enhancements

+1. Tests!
+Not fun in a demo, but fun in real life
 1. Extract configurable inputs to a config file
 1. Object versioning of `DataEntryField` instances, to require re-annotation
 1. Support for replacing an existing annotation initiated by the Annotation service